Code Review #7227

-#5 Updated by oberhuemer almost 5 years ago
+#5 Updated by oberhuemer over 5 years ago

 Well, if "during purchase" means "when buying the vehicle", then there really is no functional advantage for "views" compared to multiple lengths in the purchase list, and you're just selecting the length in a different way.

 As for the articulated and dual-headed thing, are you sure that's possible?
 I checked again, and the specs say to set the dual-headed flag to 0 for articulated vehicles/vehicle parts.
 I'm not sure I understand how you're imagining it either; it sounds like extra vehicles would be inserted after the third-to-last articulated part, but would that work graphically, including the extra curve views?

-#6 Updated by Eddi almost 5 years ago
+#6 Updated by Eddi over 5 years ago

 no, it's currently not supported, but it may be possible to implement.

 currently a dual-headed vehicle has the form

 with both parts having the dual-headed flag set.

 in my proposed spec enhancement, the vehicle would have this form: